gnuradio/greps/grep-0018-modernize-c++.md

 ## Description

+### PR granularity

+Most changes to be made should be scoped to one type of change in one section.
+E.g. a PR with one commit saying:

+* `digital: Make all non-changing member variables const`
+* `dtv: De-pointer to remove manual memory management`
+* `audio: Replace all raw pointers with smart pointers`

+If the change is inherently multi-section, or (part of wide-spread interfaces), then instead expect PRs/commits like:

+* `Replace boost smart pointers with std ones`
+* `Replace assert with static_assert, where knowable at compile time`

+If a change is trickier (but still worth it), then use a finer granularity such
+as:

+* `blocks: Simplify foo processing in file_sink`

+These are guidelines for PR sizes for these changes.
+Common sense when a commit is "too big" or "could change the other thing too" still applies.

 ### Add `const` where appropriate

 This is not new with C++11, but `const` use could be better in the GNU Radio code base.

 Benefits:
-* more readable; even in a function reader can see that a name has a final value
+* more readable; even for local variables a reader can see that a name has a final value
 * avoids accidents
 * possibly allows compiler optimizations